 Written by Jonathan Petts.

 Updated February 23, 2023

-USCIS will send you an RFE on your application if it determines that it needs more information to finish processing your application.
-For example, if you are applying for a Green Card, you must provide enough evidence to prove that you are eligible.
+U.S. Citizenship and Immigration Services (USCIS) will send you an RFE on your application if it determines that it needs more information to finish processing your application.
+For example, if you are applying for a green card, you must provide enough evidence to prove that you are eligible.
 If you don't provide enough evidence to prove that you are eligible, USCIS will probably send you an RFE.

 This section of the RFE is often quite long because USCIS will usually include information like eligibility requirements that have not been satisfied and alternate documents that you can submit if you don't have the requested originals.
 You should review this section very closely and take note of all the information you will need to include in your RFE response to support your case.

 Finally, at the end of the RFE, USCIS will provide you with a deadline for submitting your RFE response, as well as the mailing address to send it to.
 The response deadline will let you know how much time you have to put your RFE response together and mail it.
 Keep in mind that your response must arrive at the USCIS office by the deadline; it is not acceptable to simply have your response postmarked by the deadline.

 In the deadline section, USCIS will tell you the consequences of not submitting your RFE response by the deadline.
 The most common consequence is that USCIS will review your application without the missing information and will likely deny your application.

 Does Receiving an RFE Mean My Application Was Rejected?